-In mid to late September, the school sponsors an evening Open House so that parents can meet their child's teacher, learn more about their child's classroom, have a chance to meet their child's classmates and their families, and show their parents samples of their work from the first month of school.
+In early October, the school sponsors an evening Open House so that parents/guardians can meet their student's teacher, learn more about their student's classroom, have a chance to meet their student's classmates and their families, and show their parents/guardians samples of their work from the first month of school.

-Parent/Student/Teacher conferences are scheduled once a year, at the end of the first trimester.
-A parent or guardian who wishes to schedule an additional conference with a teacher or the principal, may call to set up an appointment.
+Parent/Student/Teacher conferences are scheduled once a year, during the first trimester in November.
+A parent/guardian who wishes to schedule an additional conference with a teacher or the principal, may call to set up an appointment.